Altinn/altinn-studio-docs/content/broker/solution-architecture/_index.en.md

 * __Future readiness in general__.
 The international landscape of regulations, standards, technologies  and solutions is evolving.
 The solution architecture should take this into account, and prepare for compliance, interoperability and reuse.
-Examples: [Semenatic Web](https://en.wikipedia.org/wiki/Semantic_Web) and [Linked Data](https://en.wikipedia.org/wiki/Linked_data), [Self Souvereign Identity](https://en.wikipedia.org/wiki/Self-sovereign_identity) and [Verifiable Credentials](https://en.wikipedia.org/wiki/Verifiable_credentials).
+Examples: [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web) and [Linked Data](https://en.wikipedia.org/wiki/Linked_data), [Self Souvereign Identity](https://en.wikipedia.org/wiki/Self-sovereign_identity) and [Verifiable Credentials](https://en.wikipedia.org/wiki/Verifiable_credentials).